TheArjunAgarwal/sem3-notes/agth.typ

   As, no people prefer the piece with size zero, so the color of vertices on each face must be the same as one of the corners of that face.
 Therefore, the color labeling of vertices in the simplex is a Sperner labeling.

-  By Sperners’ lemma, there must be at least one elementery $(n − 1)$­ simplex that has vertices with different colors.
+  By Sperners’ lemma, there must be at least one elementary $(n − 1)$­ simplex that has vertices with different colors.
 We then divide the cake by the cut-set represented by any interior point of that $(n−1)$-simplex.

-  Since the size of each elementry simplex is less than $epsilon$, by the continuous preference assumption, all people will be satisfied with that cut-set.
+  Since the size of each elementary simplex is less than $epsilon$, by the continuous preference assumption, all people will be satisfied with that cut-set.
   ]

-  The algorithm this solution leads to is named *Simmons’ Algorithm* as it was devloped by Forrest Simmons in 1980.
+  The algorithm this solution leads to is named *Simmons’ Algorithm* as it was developed by Forrest Simmons in 1980.

-=== Harmounious Rent Problem
+=== Harmonious Rent Problem
 We will now look into solving @rent-division using Sperner’s lemma.

 One possible attempt is to consider every possible assignment of price to each bedroom. i.e. set the price of room $i$ to be $x_i$ such that $x_1 + x_2 + dots + x_n = S$, when $S$ is the total price of the apartment, and $x_i >= 0$ for every $i = 1, 2, dots , n$.

 Then, we consider the $(n − 1)­$ simplex obtained from the linear programming and color it like in the cake-cutting problem.

-However, this problem is different from the cakecutting problem in one aspect.
+However, this problem is different from the cake-cutting problem in one aspect.
 In the cake-cutting problem, the bigger the piece of cake is, the higher chance people will want it; however, in this problem, the higher the price of a room is, the lower chance people will want that room.
 This would mean our simplex could look like:

 #image("agth-pics/ef-rent-coloring.png", height: 40%)

 #idea[
-  If we could comehow turn every corner into a face and every face to a corner, we would be done.
+  If we could somehow turn every corner into a face and every face to a corner, we would be done.

   Can that be done?
 ]
 Yes.
 We transform each $k$ face to $n-k-1$ face (for a $n$ simplex).
-#figure(image("agth-pics/spener-duel.png"), caption:[We have marked the vertices, points on line and colored an elementry cell to show how it transforms.])
+#figure(image("agth-pics/spener-duel.png"), caption:[We have marked the vertices, points on line and colored an elementary cell to show how it transforms.])

  Let the triangulation of $S^∗$ inherit a labelling via this correspondence with $S$.
 One may now verify that the labelling of $S^*$ is a Sperner labelling!
 Hence,there exists a fully labelled elementary simplex of $S^*$, which corresponds to a fully labelled elementary simplex of $S$, as desired.
 We can now present the solution.